mjun0812/mjun0812.github.io/src/content/posts_en/2025-06-15-python-template.md

 https://pre-commit.com/

 **pre-commit** is a tool that runs specific tasks before Git commits.
-This template ensures code quality before version control by configuring ruff Format and Lint to run before commits.
+This template ensures code quality before version control by configuring ruff formatting and linting to run before commits.

 pre-commit configuration is written in the `.pre-commit-config.yaml` file: